What Makes Kindermusik So Compelling to Children

 Music Provides an Outlet for Self-expression

 The famous quote by Hans Christian Andersen says it best, “Where words fail, music speaks.”
-Music can help even young children understand how they feel and give them a way to express those feelings, even at a young age.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_column_text]
+Music helps even the youngest children process new emotions and gives them a way to express those feelings safely.
+And when it comes to grownups, we often need to re-set how we regulate our own emotions when caring for children—music helps!

 Music makes us smile!